Affiliate links on Android Authority may earn us a commission. Learn more.

 Apple Watch battery vs other smartwatches?

-The Apple Watch lags well behind its competition regarding battery longevity.
-You’ll get between 1-2 days of battery life with the Galaxy Watch 4 and Galaxy Watch 5, but this mileage varies massively between use cases.
-The Garmin Venu 2 Plus trumps both, with up to five days on a single charge, according to our experience.
-Notably, the standard Venu 2 lasts longer than its updated sibling.
-Finally, the Fitbit Versa 3 should last around 3.5 days between charges.
-That’s nowhere near Fitbit’s claims, but it still trumps the likes of the Apple Watch.
+The Apple Watch lags well behind its competition in terms of battery longevity.
+You’ll get between 1-3 days of battery life with the Galaxy Watch 6 ($299.99 at Samsung), but this mileage varies massively between use cases.
+The Garmin Venu 3 ($449.99 at Amazon) trumps both, with up to two weeks on a single charge.
+Finally, the Fitbit Versa 4 ($199 at Amazon) should last just short of a week between charges.

-Of course, if you’re looking for true battery warriors and are willing to sacrifice features for longevity, consider buying a hybrid smartwatch.
-The Withings ScanWatch, for instance, has a claimed month-long battery life.
-We got around 11 days in our review, however.
+Of course, if you’re looking for true battery warriors willing to sacrifice features for longevity, consider buying a hybrid smartwatch.
+The Withings ScanWatch ($299 at Amazon), for instance, has a claimed month-long battery life.
+We got around 11 days during our review, however.

 Tips for improving your Apple Watch battery life